greenelab/czi-rfa/proposal.md

 #### Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.

-The _objective of this aim_ is to implement and test approaches to adapt deep generative models, such as Variational Autoencoders (VAEs) [@arxiv:1312.6114] and Generative Adversarial Networks (GANs) [@arxiv:1406.2661], to HCA-produced single cell gene expression data.
+The _objective of this aim_ is to implement and test approaches to build deep generative models, such as VAEs [@arxiv:1312.6114] and GANs [@arxiv:1406.2661], from the HCA's single cell RNA-seq data.

-Single cell data pose unique challenges, as well as opportunities, for deep neural network algorithms.
+Single cell data pose unique opportunities, but also challenges, for deep neural network algorithms.
-Though each estimate of transcript abundance in each cell may include substantially more error than bulk samples, there are also many observations as numerous cells are often assayed.
+The estimate of transcript abundance in each cell is generally subject to more error than bulk samples, but there are often many more cells assayed.
-Also, the HCA project includes data from multiple cell types, so we expect substantial numbers of observations to be available.
+The HCA is mapping numerous tissue types, so many single-cell transcriptomes will be available.
-From our experience with generative deep neural networks [@doi:10.1101/159756], we have found that it can be difficult to predict precisely which advances will enable robust training in a specific context, particularly when the specific context has not been tackled before.
+In our experience with generative deep neural networks [@doi:10.1101/159756 @doi:10.1101/174474] it can be difficult to predict which advances will enable robust training in a new context.
-We describe our standard approach here, as well as a couple selected techniques that we anticipate will be particularly helpful in this setting such as zero-inflated loss and data augmentation, but we expect to also employ other strategies where warranted.

 Our standard approach is to first perform an extensive grid search to identify VAE architectures and hyperparameters that are amenable to this context.
 We will evaluate multiple types of reconstruction loss during training, as Chris Probert noted on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] that numerous manuscripts demonstrated the advantages of zero-inflated loss in the setting of single cell sequencing data [@doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].